Bardiel & Cortensor Router

 Validators compute:

-PoI similarity / consensus
+PoI similarity and consensus

 PoUW usefulness scores